Expats Talk about Health Insurance and Healthcare in Nassau, Bahamas

 We asked people if they have access to good medical care in Nassau.
 They wrote:

 "Healthcare services in Nassau are provided by both public and private hospitals and clinics.
 The public healthcare system is funded by the government and provides basic medical services to citizens and residents.
 Private healthcare facilities offer a range of services, including specialist care, diagnostic tests, and treatments.
 The quality of care in both public and private facilities is generally good, and the cost of services is generally affordable.
-The government also provides a range of health insurance plans to help cover the cost of medical care," remarked one expat in Nassau.
+The government also provides a range of health insurance plans to help cover the cost of medical care," said one person in Nassau.

 About the Author